YourStake/integrations-guides/docs/guides/how-to-integrate-with-embed-sdk.md

 ## Initializing the Embed
 - After the YourStake embed script has been loaded on the page ([instructions here](#getting-the-embed-sdk-file)), the Yourstake embed constructor will be accessible at `window._YourStakeEmbed`.
 - In order to initialize it you will need to provide the following:
-    - `clientId`: this should be set to the `client_id` from initial registration
+    - `clientId`: this should be set to the `CLIENT_ID` from initial registration
     - `authCode`: this should be set to the authorization code from the response of the server-side request to `api/v1/auth/embed/authorize/`
-    - `pkceCodeVerifier`: this should be set to the `code_verifier` from initial registration
+    - `pkceCodeVerifier`: this should be set to the `CODE_VERIFIER` from initial registration
-    - `oauthRedirectUri`: this should be set to the `redirect_uri` from initial registration
+    - `oauthRedirectUri`: this should be set to the `REDIRECT_URI` from initial registration
     - `targetElementIdentifier`: this should be set to the id of the html element that the embed's iframe should be rendered inside of
     - `initialPage`: this should be set to the key of the page you want to load initially.
 Currently supported values are `report-builder` (default) and `behavioral-questionnaire`.
     - `slug`: A partial url that will be appended to the iframe url.
 When using `behavioral-questionnaire` this should be set to the custom questionnaire slug for your org.
 Not needed for `report-builder`.